CSG-Bantang/neuronalCA/README.md

 Use `GOL.solveGOL(system=0, L=, p=, duration=)` to obtain the `duration` number of snapshots.
 The CA is set in a lattice size `L` and initialized with states from a uniform random distribution with state density "Alive":`p` and "Dead":`1-p`.

 **B) Still-Lifes** <br>
-dss
+These are GOL patterns that does not change over time.
+Specify `system` as a number to observe the following:
+1) Block
+2) Beehive
+3) Loaf
+4) Boat
+5) Tub

+**C) Oscillators** <br>

 ## References:

+1. Hodgkin, Alan L., and Andrew F. Huxley.
+"A quantitative description of membrane current and its application to conduction and excitation in nerve."
+The Journal of physiology 117.4 (1952): 500.  ^a3671c
+2.
 <a id="1">[1]</a> Hodgkin, Alan L., and Andrew F. Huxley.
 "A quantitative description of membrane current and its application to conduction and excitation in nerve."
 The Journal of physiology 117.4 (1952): 500. <br>
 <a id="2">[2]</a> Escosio, Rey Audie S., and Johnrob Y. Bantang.
 "Frequency response analysis of a Hodgkin-Huxley neuron in a generalized current density stimulus."
 Proceedings of the Samahang Pisika ng Pilipinas (2016). <br>
 <a id="3">[3]</a> Pang, James Christopher S., Christopher P. Monterola, and Johnrob Y. Bantang.
 "Noise-induced synchronization in a lattice Hodgkin–Huxley neural network."
 Physica A: Statistical Mechanics and its Applications 393 (2014): 638-645. <br>
 <a id="4">[4]</a> Tsuchiya, Takashi and Yamagishi, Daisuke.
 "The Complete Bifurcation Diagram for the Logistic Map" Zeitschrift für Naturforschung A, vol. 52, no. 6-7, 1997, pp. 513-516. https://doi.org/10.1515/zna-1997-6-708 <br>
 <a id="5">[5]</a> Gardner, Martin.
-"Mathematical games-The fantastic combinations of John Conway’s new solitaire game, Life, 1970." _Scientific American, October_: 120-123.
+"Mathematical games-The fantastic combinations of John Conway’s new solitaire game, Life, 1970." _Scientific American, October_: 120-123. <br>
+<a id="4">[6]</a> “Conway’s Game of Life.” _Wikipedia_, Wikimedia Foundation, 16 Sept.
+2024, en.wikipedia.org/wiki/Conway%27s_Game_of_Life.